Black Friday: the day of dramatic demand.

 Fed by big data, this shifts the focus away from merely stacking unsold stock high and hoping it sells, based on traditional insights.
 Instead, your demand decisions will be based on the lightning speed, infallible logic and precision of AI.

-And this process will become more and more accurate year-on-year as algorithms learn lessons from previous decisions, continuing their optimisation mission.
+And this process will become more and more accurate year-on-year as algorithms learn lessons from previous decisions, continuing their optimization mission.

 Rafik said: “Retailers can forget about keeping track of hundreds of dashboards, all telling them different things.
 Linking all this data together and using predictive analytics makes sense of it all and ranks the factors that will affect future performance.